LOCAL UNION 2323

 Admission of Members

 Sec.
-1. Qualification and admission of members shall be in accordance with Articles XIX and XX of the IBEW Constitution.
+1. Qualification and admission of members shall be in accordance with Articles XVIII and XX of the IBEW Constitution.

 Sec.
 1. Unit officers shall be members of their respective Units.
 Each Unit shall have the following officers: Chairman, Vice Chairman, Recorder, and an Executive Committee consisting of the Chairman and four (4) elective members.